utnet-org/utility/pytest/README.md

 when executed via `python3`.
 This means that they need to execute the tests when run as the main module rather than just defining the tests function.
-To make that happen it’s best to implement the tests using the python's unittest framework but trigger them manually from within the `__main__` condition like so:
+To make that happen it’s best to implement the tests using the python's unittest unc-infra.but trigger them manually from within the `__main__` condition like so:

     if __name__ == "__main__":